toomanycats/toomanycats.github.io/_posts/2016-07-24-everybody-should-code.md

   feature:
 date: 2016-07-24 14:33:35
 ---
+You've heard the slogan, "everyone should learn to code".

 I do not consider "coding" to mean actual programming.
 So now we can discard the idea that everyone should be a programmer.
 [Coding Horror](https://blog.codinghorror.com/please-dont-learn-to-code/) in the articel, Please Don't Learn to Code, put it well; but honestly that was obvious.